 The Holden Museum in Trafalgar is one of the best things to see in Gippsland.
-The Volunteer museum in Trafalgar is home to all things Holden.
-Did you know that Holden made fridges and saddles? well yo can see exactly what they look like right here!
+The Volunteer Museum in Trafalgar is home to all things Holden.
+Did you know that Holden made fridges and saddles?
+Well, you can see exactly what they look like right here!

 The Museum is housed in a few different buildings on the site displaying an amazing range of cars and Holden products.

 One building on the site resembles an American theatre and has displays of early Holden products such as saddles and horse-drawn buggies.
 Do not fear for the rev heads, there are cars ranging from FJ Holden’s to some of the last models to roll off the production line.

 This volunteer museum does a mighty job putting its best foot forward, preserving Holden’s motoring history in Australia.
 There is no better time to see the museum than when you’re going from Melbourne to Lakes Entrance.

 Address: 74 Waterloo Rd, Trafalgar VIC 3824